verana-labs/verifiable-trust-vpr-spec/spec.md

 *This section is non-normative.*

-The Pay per issued credential fees are partially sent to specific participant(s), the rest is sent to trust deposits or distributed using the normal distribution principle of a [[ref: VPR]].
+Pay-per-verified credential fees are partially allocated to specific participants, while the remaining portion is either credited to trust deposits or distributed according to the standard distribution rules of the [[ref: VPR]].

+Key points:

-- When a participant is granted a VERIFIER permission for a given schema, trust registry, issuer grantor, issuer, verifier grantor may define *verification fees* for each verified credential.
-In this case, VERIFIER must pay these fees in order to be able to request presentation, for a specific issuer, of a credential of this schema to the holder.
+- When a participant is granted VERIFIER permission for a specific schema, the Ecosystem, the involved issuer grantor, issuer, and verifier grantor may define **verification fees** for each verified credential.
+In such cases, the **VERIFIER must pay these fees** to be authorized to request the **presentation** of a credential issued by a specific issuer — from the holder.

-- Wallet User Agent and User Agent are rewarded, too.
+- If they are [[ref: Verifiable User Agents]], the **Wallet User Agent** and the **User Agent** involved in the interaction **receive a share of the fees** as a reward.

-- Part of the fees are sent to trust deposits.
+- A portion of the fees is also allocated to **trust deposits**, supporting the Proof-of-Trust mechanism.

 *Example:*